syl3r86/favtab/README.md

 # Favourite Item Tab

 Adds a Favourite tab to display a customized list of items, feats and spells.
 Usable with the default dnd5e Character sheet.
 You can add any item from the inventory, spellbook or feature section of the Charactersheet.
-This module also gives access to item charges.
-You can add these to any item on the favourite list or remove them by changing the maximum to 0.
-This uses the same data that is used by Moerill#7205's adnd5e module, since this data is not supported by default.

 > This version only works for Foundry v0.4.0 and up.
 To use the previous version please visit https://github.com/syl3r86/favtab/tree/pre-0.4.0